-This held all the way through full band folk-punk antics like ‘The Road‘ and ‘Get Better‘, right over to Frank’s solo moments for ‘Jet Lag‘ (played at the request of a fan travelling between Brisbane and Melbourne for both shows, the fuckin’ legend), the now-classic ‘Ballad Of Me And My Friends‘, and the always incredible set-staple, ‘Photosynthesis‘, which was as anthemic as ever.
-There was barely any rest for the wicked across a huge 25 song setlist, and the crowd was happy to participate that extra mile by whipping up a hasty circle pit for the racey, Dropkick Murphy’s-esque ‘Out Of Breath‘.
-Hell, Frank and merry band of men played just right past the gig’s scheduled end of 11pm.
-Which probably sounds like a weird compliment on my part, but how often do you see an artist perform right up until closing time for their gig?
-Exactly: not very often.
+This held all the way through full band folk-punk antics like ‘The Road‘ and ‘Get Better‘, right over to Frank’s solo moments for ‘Jet Lag‘ (played at the request of a fan travelling between Brisbane and Melbourne for both shows, the fuckin’ legend), the classic ‘Ballad Of Me And My Friends‘, and the always incredible staple, ‘Photosynthesis‘, which was as anthemic as ever.
+There was barely any rest for the wicked across this huge 25 song setlist, and the crowd was happy to participate that extra mile by whipping up a hasty circle pit for the racey, Dropkick Murphy’s-esque ‘Out Of Breath‘.
+Hell, Frank and his merry band of men played just past the gig’s scheduled end of 11pm.
+Now, that probably sounds like a weird compliment on my part, but how often do you see an artist perform right up until the scheduled closing time for their gig?
+Exactly, not very often.

-Now, I don’t think any Frank Turner show coverage is complete without talking about the people who help make it all possible: The Sleeping Souls.
+I don’t think any Frank Turner show coverage is complete without talking about the people who help make it all possible: The Sleeping Souls.
 This backing quartet help bring both old and new songs to life gloriously so as their leader guides the show forward.
 Guitarist and occasional harmonica and mandolin player, Ben Lloyd, bassist Tarrant Anderson, backing vocalist and piano/organ/keys player Matt Nasir and rock-solid percussionist Nigel Powell are equally as vital to the operation that is a live Frank Turner show as the man himself is.

-Though, I must give a special mention to Tarrant and his animated bass-moves, which were giving me real life; always an eye-catcher across the night’s proceedings.
+Although, I must give a special mention to Tarrant and his animated bass-moves, which were giving me real life; always an eye-catcher across the night’s proceedings.
 And sure, he’s mainly playing simple root and eighth notes, for the most part, but I’ll be damned if he didn’t look like he was loving every single goddamn minute of playing music with Frank and the rest of his dear band mates.
 A certain charm that was undoubtedly reflected back by the adoring audience throughout.